 The success of healthcare delivery models in the form of smaller hospitals requires creative thinking on the workforce along with a recognition that not every hospital has a full range of acute services.
-These establishments cater to the specific healthcare services such as emergency services or surgery, ensure shorter wait time and faster availability of treatment for patients.
+These establishments cater to specific healthcare services such as emergency services or surgery, ensure shorter wait times and faster availability of treatment for patients.

 To learn more about Infiniti’s solutions for the healthcare industry – Request more info.